NAVEENMATHIVANAN/IMAGE-TRANSFORMATIONS/README.md

 Anaconda - Python 3.7

 ## Algorithm:
 ### Step1:
  Import necessary libraries such as OpenCV, NumPy, and Matplotlib for image processing and visualization.

 ### Step2:
 Read the input image using cv2.imread() and store it in a variable for further processing.

 ### Step3:
 Apply various transformations like translation, scaling, shearing, reflection, rotation, and cropping by defining corresponding functions:

-1.Translation moves the image along the x or y-axis.
+1. Translation moves the image along the x or y-axis.
-2.Scaling resizes the image by scaling factors.
+2. Scaling resizes the image by scaling factors.
-3.Shearing distorts the image along one axis.
+3. Shearing distorts the image along one axis.
-4.Reflection flips the image horizontally or vertically.
+4. Reflection flips the image horizontally or vertically.
-5.Rotation rotates the image by a given angle.
+5. Rotation rotates the image by a given angle.

 ### Step4:
 Display the transformed images using Matplotlib for visualization.
 Convert the BGR image to RGB format to ensure proper color representation.